20 Things I've Learned That Save Money While Traveling in Europe

 5) Eat lunch from carts.

-The best pizza I ever had and which I still have dreams about came off a food cart just outside Pompeii's exit gate.
+The best pizza I ever had and still have dreams about came off a food cart just outside Pompeii's exit gate.
 And if you're in France, you should be legally barred from boarding a flight home until you've had a crepe from a street vendor.
 Mmm, Nutella crepes...
 Honestly, if you're not hung up on sitting down for a meal, food carts are a very affordable and tasty way to get lunch on the fly.

 6) Eat Middle Eastern.